 Chickpeas, Chicken….Tomato, Tomato?

-They sound similar, are both known as being sources of protein.
+They sound similar, and are both known as good sources of protein.

 Chicken is one of, if not the, most popular source of animal protein, while chickpeas are one of the most popular plant-based sources of protein.